PhoenixTales/phoenix-docs/mechanics/multiplayer.md

 While speaking of compromises they didn't want to make with the story, for which they sacrificed the multiplayer, it is almost ironical, if it wouldn't be so unfortunate, that in the end they had to made more compromises with the story than in any other regard, as it was reduced in scope and depth so much while trying to rescue the project and sparing it from cancellation as a whole, that the result were much more serious sacrifices than the cancellation of the multiplayer.

-The (singleplayer) story has to have priority, as it is the bases of everything.
+The (singleplayer) story of course has to have priority, as it is the base of everything.
 A multiplayer story can very well be realised and none of the problems explained above exist when following a consequent approach in accordance with our principles of a the storydriven immersive sim rpg.

+The developers had spend years with the development of the singleplayer story.
+In the end just a little fracture of the story they had developed could be implemented in the game as they had planned to.
+At the same time they have always said that the setting and this game world that they had devloped for such a long time and with so much passion and love for detail, is so rich and inspiring and that they had so many ideas left that they could have made several more games within this world.

+But instead of doing so and following such a passionate approach, instead of telling these stories (the only project going into such a direction (the Sequel) was cancelled and its developers fired), they have thrown all of these ideas out of the window and began to do something totally different in form of the official successors, into which not even half of that passion went into, as they would confirm themselves, nor were they even gothic-fantasy games.

+While from a historical perspective it was of course necessary to do all the cuts in the end as this was the only way that the game could be published that otherwise would have been cancelled the same way as its Sequel, - struggeling a lot already with the realisation of the singleplayer story alone - the stories of the four friends would have been ideal material for addons of the main game.

+Yes, for sure they wouldn't have been able to write these four additional side plots alongside the main plot in time, to release them alongside the main game, but there is no need to do so.
+In an ideal scenario, the multiplayer could have been developed one plot at a time, thereby expanding the Singleplayer story at first into a Multiplayer Story Coop for two players, then three, then four and finally all five, while at the same time giving the opportunity to patch the main game into a more complete state.

+And if the technical side of this endeavour is solved, - and there is work being done in that direction by programmers involved in Phoenix, among others - this is the direction we would choose.
+Time will tell if this dream comes true.
+But the original Vision of Gothic will not be completely fulfilled without the Multiplayer Story Mode.